-Frederik Dahlmann, Prof. of Strategy and Sustainability at Warwick Business School, and Justin Sutton-Parker, Northern Europe Director at IT multinational Citrix, see the post-pandemic as a great opportunity for companies to review and plan new sustainable IT strategies that are consistent with addressing climate change.
+Frederik Dahlmann, Professor of Strategy and Sustainability at Warwick Business School, and Justin Sutton-Parker, Northern Europe Director at IT multinational Citrix, see the post-pandemic as a great opportunity for companies to review and plan new sustainable IT strategies that are consistent with addressing climate change.
 Here’s how.

 As part of Government plans for the UK to be net zero by 2050 national emissions will be reduced as far as possible, and the rest balanced by schemes to offset an equivalent amount of greenhouse gases (GHGs).